ekaf/ski/README.md

 - pwn2flat
-    Generates the flat text relation file "ski-pwn-flat.txt", between all synsets in all WordNet versions and their sense keys, and the inverse relation (ski-pwn-iflat.txt).
+    Generates the flat text relation file "ski-pwn-flat.txt", between all synsets in all WordNet versions and their sense keys, and the inverse relation (ski-pwn-si-flat.txt, and ski-pwn-si-sets.txt).
     Also, outputs this relation as tab-separated 4-tuples (ski-pwn-flat.tab), designed for compatibility with the MCR.
     Also, outputs this relation in Prolog format (ski-pwn-flat.pl),